yvandecn/java-driver/manual/core/performance/README.md

 #### Metrics

-Similarly, some of the driver's [metrics](../metrics/) are updated for every request.
+Similarly, some of the driver's [metrics](../metrics/) are updated for every request (if the metric is enabled).

 By default, the driver ships with all metrics disabled.
 Enable them conservatively, and if you're investigating a performance issue, try disabling them temporarily to check that they are not the